tbroyer/platformer/packages/reflect/lit/README.md

 # @webfeet/reflect-lit

+Add webfeet to your APIs to help make them [~~swim like a duck~~](https://en.wikipedia.org/wiki/Duck_test) behave like native.

+> If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.

 This package exports decorators encapsulating the [_@webfeet/reflect_ package](../core/README.md) to cut verbosity by at least 50%, while integrating with Lit's reactive lifecycle (changes to properties, either directly or through HTML attributes, trigger an update).

 Those decorators **replace** Lit's `@property()` decorators, though you can safely mix them on **different** properties inside the same element.